 It’s better for cosmos not to grow in rich soil!

-Bees, especially wild bumblebees, absolutely love these flowers
+Wild pollinators like bumblebees, absolutely love these flowers.

 These flowers are drought tolerant too, and require very little water

 The past few years here in B.C. we’ve had terrible drought and wildfires.
 Cosmos and other wildflowers have been a perfect addition to have summer garden flowers that bees love.

 They can start to flop over, so you can stake them if you prefer them more upright.

 Cosmos Flowers Colors and Varieties

 There are many cosmos flower colors, from white, yellow, two toned and many pinks and maroons.
 I like growing a mixed pack such as ‘Sensation Mix’

 My absolute favorite is Cosmos Velouette from Floret Seeds

 Do you have a favorite cosmos flowers variety?